 Stephanie has lived on PEI for her entire life.
 She is married with three beautiful children whose relationships guide her interest in sibling and family dynamics.

 Katie graduated in 2017 from the Kutenai Art Therapy Institute (KATI) which is located in Nelson, British Columbia.
 KATI is an accredited institute and is recognized by both the BC Art Therapy Association and the Canadian Art Therapy Association (CATA).
 As part of the requirements for graduating, Katie completed 700 hours of clinical work, two years of theoretical course work, two years of personal therapy, and wrote a thesis entitled, “It Takes a Village: The Value of Co-Creation in School-Based Art Therapy.”
-Katie is a professional member of the Canadian Art Therapy Association (CATA) and a member of the Prince Edward Island Counselling Association (PEICA).
+Katie is a professional member of the Canadian Art Therapy Association (CATA), a professional member of the Canadian Counselling and Psychotherapy Association (CCPA), and a member of the Prince Edward Island Counselling Association (PEICA).
 In addition to her art therapy training, Katie has a bachelor’s degree of arts from the University of Prince Edward Island (UPEI).

 Throughout her two years of practicum, Katie worked with a variety of clients ranging from 4 years to 70+ years.
 Katie specialized in working with children and youth living with anxiety disorders, Autism Spectrum Disorder, self-esteem difficulties, and behaviour problems.
 She also focused her training with adults living with physical, cognitive, and developmental disabilities.
 These included, but were not limited to: Autism Spectrum Disorder, Fetal Alcohol Spectrum Disorders and Down syndrome.